Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

 ```

 3. Button behavior used to Connect Windows
 This is a piece of the code and an example of how we connect the windows in the different classes.
-With this, we linked all windows and we can go through between them without programs.
+With this, we linked all windows and we can go through between them without errors.
 ```.py
      # Behavior for the registration button ( open the registration window )
         self.registration.clicked.connect(self.regA)